 CONTACT–> patricksaintdenis88 [at] gmail.com

 Creative technologist working in sound art and interactive scenography.
 Works range from video installation to large scale robotized machinery.
 Laptop performer and software artist.
 Works showcased in concert, exhibition and dance format.
-Course lecturer of AV composition and Physical Computing at Université de Montréal since 2010.
+Course lecturer of audiovisual composition and physical computing at University of Montreal since 2010.

 I think that nobody has direct access to sound, and that therefore everything is an interface.
 A score, a musical instrument, a software or a programming language is an interface that imposes a singular vision – often aesthetically or at least conceptually driven – on a creative output.
 Performative technology, which is central to my practice, enables me to create my own interfaces (software, DMI, mechanical, etc) and develop a personal relationship to machinery.
 My recent research in this area focuses on developing software and hardware to create electromechanical interfaces for sound composition.
 Often presented in arrays of simple robotic articulations, the machines I create possess physical specificities that shape interactions on stage and influence the work as a whole.
 I consider that sound composition is embedded in every step of development, from machine design to coding and performing.